22L106/TI-Embedded-Processing/README.md

 ### 🧩 Milestone 1 — SPI Driver + TI AFE API Integration
 > **"Develop an SPI driver (sequential/broadcast read/write) to enable fast wake-up of multiple DUTs.
 Interface with TI AFE API."**

-You will build a modular SPI driver on Zynq PS that:
+We will build a modular SPI driver on Zynq PS that:
 - Supports multiple chip selects
 - Handles wake-up/config sequence for each DUT
-- Is compatible with the TI AFE API (provided under NDA)
+- Is compatible with the TI AFE API

 ---